dblock/code.dblock.org/_posts/2011/2011-09-01-permission-denied-vartmpruby-uuid.markdown

 comments: true
 dblog_post_id: 252
 ---
-I’ve been fighting a trivial RoR controller test failure on a new build machine.
+I've been fighting a trivial RoR controller test failure on a new build machine.
 The spec is rather trivial.

 {% highlight ruby %}
 def mock_widget(stubs={})